rodrigo398/gitnotes/docs/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via the issue board, or slack channel.
+When contributing to this project, please consider discussing the changes you wish to make via the issue board, or slack channel.
 If you have a feature request, bug to report or idea, feel free to open an issue on the [Gitlab issue board](https://gitlab.com/skillcamp/gitnotes/issues).
 Our [Slack channel](https://join.slack.com/t/skillcamp-io/shared_invite/enQtMzgxMjM5NjU1OTU4LTIzNDIzZTA3YTY0ZTY1NWVmMDUxZDllZjVmZjNiZDRiZTdhN2RhZjhhZTI5MGQxNzY1ZDlhNTAxYTlmNWRkYzA)
 is great for asking questions, collaborating on ideas and discussing issues.

+##### Or

+If you would like to work with this project independently, you are welcome to fork the repository, then make merge requests when you are ready.

 Please note we have a code of conduct, please follow it in all your interactions with the project.